Skip to main content

 )

-For explanation purposes, lets restructure the previous output in a more readable JSON format.
+For explanation purposes, lets take a look at the output in a readable JSON format.

 {